zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 - [Configuration properties](#configuration-properties)
 ## Architecture

-A pre-condition to provide for High Availability of all components within Zowe is the requirement for components to be either stateless, or offload the state to a location accessible by all instances of the service, including those instances which just started.
+A precondition to provide for High Availability of all components within Zowe is the requirement for these components to be either stateless, or for the service's resources to be offloaded to a location accessible by all instances of the service.
+This includes those instances which just started.
 Some services, however, are not, and cannot be stateless.
 The Caching service is designed for these types of services.
-The current implementation of the Caching service depends on VSAM to store the key/value pairs for production, as VSAM is a native z/OS solution for storing key/value pairs.

 <img src="../../images/api-mediation/caching-service.png" alt="Caching service" width="600px"/>

 REST APIs make it possible to create, delete, and update key-value pairs in the cache.
 Other APIs read a specific key-value pair or all key-value pairs in the cache.

-The information of cached APIs is stored as a JSON in the following format:
+Information from cached APIs is stored as a JSON in the following format:
 ```yml
 {
   “key”: “keyValue”,